siam9192/REST-API-and-Payment-Integration/readme.md

    - Return the `session_url` to the client

 3. **User Makes Payment**
-   - User is redirected to the Stripe Checkout page
+   - User is make payment to the Stripe Checkout page
    - Payment is completed or cancelled on Stripe

 4. **Webhook Triggered**